MicrosoftDocs/appcenter-docs/docs/distribution/faq.md

 6. Then follow the process of adding the UDID to your provisioning profile.
 For more information, read our [Device Registration and App Re-signing guide](~/distribution/auto-provisioning.md).

 ### How to inspect the iOS console log
-If you're the developer of the app and can reproduce the problem on your device, please follow these steps:
+If you're the developer of the app and can reproduce the problem on your device, follow these steps:

 1. Connect your iPhone, iPad, or iPod touch to your Mac.
 2. Open Xcode, then go to **Window** > **Devices**.